 From 1994 to 2003, Dr. Mann was at the FDA Center for Drug Evaluation and Research (CDER).
 In her role as a Medical Officer of the FDA’s Divisions of Antiviral Drug Products and Special Pathogens and Immunologic Drug Products from 1994 to 1998, Dr. Mann reviewed clinical protocols from the early phases of drug development through post-marketing for numerous therapeutic products.

-As Deputy Director of the Division of Reproductive and Urologic Drug Products from 1998 to 2000.
+Dr. Mann also served as Deputy Director of the Division of Reproductive and Urologic Drug Products from 1998 to 2000.
 Her role there included managing several important safety issues, such as the cardiovascular concerns that arose for Viagra in the post-market setting, and the risks of administering terbutaline in the home setting to pregnant women.

 From 2001 to 2003, Dr. Mann served as Deputy Director of the Division of Pulmonary and Allergy Drug Products, where her broad understanding of drug development was a critical asset in the evaluation of clinical trial designs for their ability to demonstrate effectiveness and maintain patient safety.

 Dr. Mann was a member of numerous FDA working groups and committees, including the Oncology Coordinating Committee (2001-2003) and the NICHD-FDA Newborn Initiative Group (2002-2003).

 Her work garnered many FDA awards including the FDA Award of Merit (1998), the Department of Health and Human Services Secretary’s Award for Distinguished Service (1998), and the CDER Excellence in Communication Award (2002).